-Brett purchased a residential rental property on 1 July 1997.
+Brett travelled interstate in February 1997 to inspect a number of properties and incurred travel and accommodation costs.
+He purchased one of the properties, a residential rental property, on 1 July 1997.
 The price he paid was \$150,000 of which \$6,000 was attributable to depreciating assets.
 He also paid \$20,000 in total for pest and building inspections, stamp duty and solicitors fees.